 Most importantly though, we’ve proved that the platform we’ve created can be a springboard to launch, develop and transform careers.
 99% of our artists said they are now working full-time in the arts today, including 8% in management, marketing and administration roles.
 Of those, we are immensely proud to have two of our alumni now working at the world’s biggest opera houses, in Daniel Kramer at English National Opera and Oliver Mears at the Royal Opera House.

 So there’s a lot to celebrate, and plenty to develop.
 Last summer, our partnership with King’s Cross really blossomed in Cubitt Sessions, where we performed a series of new shows outdoors for whoever wanted to stumble in and watch.
 And we attracted an audience the likes of which I’ve never seen for any kind of opera.
 The fact that there were no tickets – not even a door to go through – meant that any kind of person you could imagine was drawn in and devoured the works.
 Cubitt Sessions has become a wonderful extension of our Pop Up Opera programme; over 8 years, we’ve commissioned 36 tiny operas to be performed in streets, foyers, and any public spaces, reaching tens of thousands of people.
-We’re delighted that Cubitt Sessions will be back as a centre-piece of our 10th anniversary festival, which will take place in King’s Cross from 24 July – 13 August 2017, at both The Place and Kings Place.
+We’re delighted that Cubitt Sessions will be back as a centre-piece of our 10th anniversary festival, which will take place in King’s Cross from 24 July – 13 August 2017.

 Meanwhile, we are looking to service and stimulate the now-burgeoning small scale new opera sector with a brand new website, which will keep the discussion going, and open up our deep mentoring process so that composers, producers, tech whizzes, singers and also lovers of new opera can come together to congregate, discover, interact, and learn from each other.